outmoded/hapijs.com/lib/tutorials/getting-started.md

 Inert will serve whatever content is saved to your hard drive when the request is made, which is what leads to this live reloading behavior.
 Customize the page at `/hello` to your liking.

 More details on how static content is served are detailed on [Serving Static Content](/tutorials/serving-files).
-This techniques is commonly used to serve images, stylesheets, and static pages in your web application.
+This technique is commonly used to serve images, stylesheets, and static pages in your web application.

 ## Using plugins